ricabruinsma/grocerySales/ProjectPlan.md

 - [ ] update AWS DB for items - category
 - [ ] update ERD diagram
-- [ ] Error 403/500/etc not getting picked up
 - [ ] login doesn't route user to their page - only after bounced back from "no admittance"
+- [ ] comment back in error pages, create more if time!
 - [ ] Add category table, change to category_id in item table
 - [ ] CRUD category with admin
 - [ ] make c-tags dynamic for isLoggedIn
-- [ ] container-fixed vs container-fluid on results tables
-- [ ] check for new user sign-up --> username not already in use.

 - [ ] Update time log/journal